yhsiang/local-dir/README.md

 ## Command

 ```
-Usage: servedir [options] <the directory you are willing to served, default to current directory>
+Usage: localdir [options] <the directory you are willing to served, default to current directory>

   Options: